NicoStroh/backend/README.md

 The local deployment of the backend is done in two steps:
 * start docker (desktop)
-* execute the .bat or .sh file found under ./gits_backend/compose.bat up --build
+* execute the .bat or .sh file found under ./gits_backend/compose.bat using `compose.bat up --build` (builds everytime) or `compose.bat up`.